Ephemera danica

 Ephemera danica, the green drake or green drake mayfly, is a species of mayfly in the genus Ephemera.

 Description

 Ephemera danica can reach an imago size of 15–20 mm in males, while females are larger, reaching 16–25 mm.
-This mayfly, with its characteristic markings and three tails (Cerci), is the most commonly seen of British Ephemeridae.
+This mayfly, with its characteristic markings and three tails (cerci), is the most commonly seen of British Ephemeridae.
 Imago wings are translucent with dark veining, while in subimago they are dull and yellowish with brown veins.
-Moreover, forelegs and the tails of the spinners are very much longer than in duns.
+Moreover, forelegs and the tails of the spinners are much longer than in duns.
 Mouthparts are non-functional, as adults do not feed.

-These insects are part of the aerial plankton and usually they are food for swallows, trouts and many amphibians and spiders.
+These insects are aeroplankton and usually are food for swallows, trout and various species of amphibians and spiders.